jfelten/knowhow-shell/README.md

       }
     }

-This will send the string $GIT_PASSWORD to the terminal when prompted with a string that matches 'password:'
+This will send the string $GIT_PASSWORD to the terminal when prompted with a string that matches 'password'.

 # Usage